Nature

 Activities

-There are multiple hiking trails you can take through the arboritum.
+There are multiple hiking trails you can take through the arboretum.

 Plants

-The arboretum contains approximately 2,500 native and exotic woody plant specimens, representing 800 species, varieties, and cultivars, with good collections of azaleas, conifers, crabapples, dogwoods, hollies, junipers, magnolias, oaks, rhododendrons, and viburnums.
+The arboretum contains approximately 2,500 native and exotic woody plant specimens, representing 800 species, varieties, and cultivars, with good collections of azaleas, conifers, crabapples, dogwoods, hollies (pictured above), junipers, magnolias, oaks, rhododendrons, and viburnums.

 Melton Hill Dam and Melton Hill Lake